ecomfe/veui-docs/one/docs/en-US/components/checkbox-group.md

 ^^^

 ^^^items
-The datasource of items with the item type being `{label, value, disabled, ...}`.
+The datasource of items with the item type being `{label, value, disabled, exclusive ...}`.

 +++Properties
 | Name | Type | Description |